-We recommend that positive measures be taken to properly finish grade the site so that drainage waters from the shop building structure and landscaping areas as well as adjacent properties or buildings are directed away from the new shop building structure's foundations and/or floor slabs.
-All roof drainage should be directed into conduits that carry runoff water away from the shop building structure to a suitable outfall.
+We recommend that positive measures be taken to properly finish grade the site so that drainage waters from the shop building structure and landscaping areas as well as adjacent properties or buildings are directed away from the new residential structure's foundations and/or floor slabs.
+All roof drainage should be directed into conduits that carry runoff water away from the residential structure(s) to a suitable outfall.
 Roof downspouts should not be connected to foundation drains.
-A minimum ground slope of about 2 percent is generally recommended in unpaved areas around the proposed new shop building structure.
+A minimum ground slope of about 2 percent is generally recommended in unpaved areas around the proposed new residential structure(s).

-Groundwater was not encountered at the site in the exploratory test pit (TH-#1) at the time of excavation to a depth of at least eight (8) feet beneath existing site grades.
-However, the northerly portion of the site is bounded by Claggett Creek.
-Additionally, groundwater elevations in the area and/or across the subject property may fluctuate seasonally and may temporarily pond/perch near the ground surface during periods of prolonged rainfall.
+Groundwater was not encountered at the site in any of the exploratory test pits (TH-#1 through TH-#4) at the time of excavation to a depth of at least eight (8) feet beneath existing site grades.
+However, groundwater elevations in the area and/or across the subject property may fluctuate seasonally and may temporarily pond/perch near the ground surface during periods of prolonged rainfall.

-As such, based on our current understand of the possible site grading required to bring the subject site to finish design grade(s), we are of the opinion that an underslab drainage system is not required for the proposed shop building structure.
-However, a perimeter foundation drain is recommended for any perimeter footings and/or below grade retaining walls.
-Additionally, due to the relatively low infiltration rates of the near surface clayey, sandy silt subgrade soils, we are generally of the opinion that storm water detention and/or disposal systems should not be utilized within ten (10) feet of the existing northerly moderately steep descending slope unless approved by the Geotechnical Engineer.
+As such, based on our current understanding of the possible site grading required to bring the subject site to finish design grade(s), we are of the opinion that an underslab drainage system is not required for the proposed residential structure(s).
+However, a perimeter foundation drain is recommended for any perimeter footings and/or below grade retaining walls (see Figure No. 3).
+Additionally, due to the relatively low infiltration rates of the near surface sandy, clayey silt subgrade soils, we are generally of the opinion that storm water detention and/or disposal systems should not be utilized within ten (10) feet of any existing moderately steep descending slope unless approved by the Geotechnical Engineer.